mfth12/mfth12/README.md

 <br />

-## Jubayer Riyad favorite tools and technologies ⚙️
+## Miftahul Haq favorite tools and technologies ⚙️

 > Tools and technologies that I have worked with and am interested in